 Tucked away on Bath Road in Cheltenham, Prithvi is a unique fine dining Indian restaurant, which serves both modern and traditional cuisine in ultra stylish surroundings.

-Promising a relaxed but memorable dining experience, the menu blends exquisite techniques and presentation with authentic Indian flavours, creating brightly coloured dishes that are delightfully refined.
-Tables are booked months in advance so be sure to plan ahead for special occasions.
+Promising a relaxed but memorable experience, the menu blends exquisite techniques and presentation with authentic Indian flavours, creating brightly coloured and delightfully deconstructed dishes that look as good as they taste.
+Tables are booked months in advance, so be sure to plan ahead for special occasions.

 Wilder in Nailsworth

-Located on Nailsworth's Market Street is modern fine dining restaurant, Wilder.
-With head chef Matthew Beardshall — who has worked with some of the UK's best chefs including Gordon Ramsay, Marcus Wareing, Angela Hartnett and more — at the helm, the venue offers foodies an inspiring array of gastronomic delights.
+Located on Market Street in Nailsworth, Wilder is the brainchild of head chef Matthew Beardshall — who has worked with some of the UK's best chefs including Gordon Ramsay, Marcus Wareing, and Angela Hartnett — and offers diners a unique gastronomic experience – with a surprise eight-course tasting menu each day.

 The Slaughters Manor House in Lower Slaughter

-The Slaughters Manor House is one of the finest 17th century country houses in the south of England, serving fine dining cuisine in its three AA rosette restaurant.
+The Slaughters Manor House is one of the finest 17th century country houses in the south of England, serving fine dining cuisine in its three AA rosette restaurant in Lower Slaughter.

 The Wild Rabbit in Kingham